CALIFORNIA LEMON LAW ADVOCATES, CALL (800) 917-7147 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 What Is the Average Time to Resolve a Lemon Law Claim in California?

-The Lemon law claim doesn’t need to take long if you have all your documentation in order.
+The lemon law claim doesn’t need to take long if you have all your documentation in order.
 In some cases, a resolution is reached within just a couple of months.
-However, there will be cases that end up in court and take longer, so speak with your attorney about a reasonable time and what to expect.
+But some cases will go to court and take longer, so ask your lawyer about a reasonable time frame.

 Need a California Lemon Law Attorney?

 California Lemon law protects people from defective consumer goods, including cars.
 You don’t have to be stuck in a vehicle that makes you feel unsafe or has diminishing value because of a defect that can’t be repaired.
-By understanding the rules and your rights, you are equipped to take on the biggest manufacturers.
+Understanding the rules and your rights equips you to confront the largest manufacturers.
 Just remember, it’s important to act quickly and work with an experienced Lemon law attorney to get the justice you deserve.

 Arash Khorsandi